project-alice-assistant/docs/docs/skill-development/dialog-template.md

 ::: tip Pro tip
-If you are using an idea able to handle json schema, it is highly recommended to use our [Dialogue Template Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/dialog-schema.json)
+If you are using an IDE able to handle json schema, it is highly recommended to use our [Dialogue Template Schema](https://raw.githubusercontent.com/project-alice-assistant/ProjectAliceSkillKit/master/ProjectAliceSK/validate/src/schemas/dialog-schema.json)
 :::